 St. John's offers the same services to our online students that are available to our on-campus students.
-Our services can be delivered via a variety of methods (email, phone, Skype, etc.) so you never have to come to campus.
+There is no need to come to campus to experience all that St. John's has to offer.
+Our services can be delivered via a variety of methods including email, phone, WebEx, etc.

 Experienced career advisors will help you with your resume, interview skills, and job placement.